Fair Haven's Blue Stove Antiques has been hit by burglars again.

 And police are keeping a close eye on the place, as it has been targeted several times before.

 Most recently, the River Road shop was burglarized on Jan.
 15 and, according to police, roughly $10,000 worth of watches were stolen.
-Before that, in June, there was an armed robbery at the store, during which the owner was accosted and held at gunpoint by a disguised Robert Fiolka, of Staten Island, NY, while merchandise was stolen.
+Before that, , during which the owner was accosted and held at gunpoint by a disguised Robert Fiolka, of Staten Island, NY, while merchandise was stolen.

 Dating back, the store has been burglarized several times before as well, Fair Haven Police Detective Stephen Schneider said.